-Risk and confidence are words used in Annex II (in terms of risk of failing environmental objectives, and confidence in the values of reference conditions), and risk, confidence and also precision are words used in Annex V (design of monitoring programmes).
+Risk14 and confidence15 are words used in Annex II16 (in terms of risk of failing environmental objectives, and confidence in the values of reference conditions), and risk, confidence and also precision17 are words used in Annex V18 (design of monitoring programmes).
 Their interpretation will affect the scale and extent of the monitoring required to assess status at any particular time and changes in status with time.
-What are considered to be "acceptable", "adequate" and "sufficient" levels of precision and confidence, and a "significant" risk, will determine aspects such as the:
+What is considered to be "acceptable", "adequate" and "sufficient" levels of precision and confidence, and a "significant" risk, will determine aspects such as the:

-- number of water bodies included in the various types of monitoring; - > number of stations that will be required to assess the status of each water body; and event that might happen.
-These are conventionally called the probability and the consequence.
+- number of water bodies included in the various types of monitoring; - number of stations that will be required to assess the status of each water body; and, - frequency at which parameters indicative of surface water quality elements will have to be monitored.